 How to preview your CO2 laser resurfacing results before booking

-The Makeover CO2 Laser Consultation Framework
+The Makeover CO2 laser consultation framework

-| Step | What to Do | Why It Works |
+| Step | What to do | Why it works |

 |---|---|---|

 | 1.
-Photo capture | Front-facing, neutral-light patient photo | Gives AI accurate baseline for preview |
+Photo capture | Front-facing, neutral-light patient photo | Gives the AI an accurate baseline for the preview |

 | 2.
-Concern identification | Map concerns to ablative vs fractional CO2 | Guides treatment selection |
+Concern mapping | Match the patient's concerns to ablative vs. fractional CO2 | Guides treatment selection before the preview is even shown |

 | 3.
-Preview generation | Generate personalised result in Makeover.so | Patient sees their own outcome |
+Preview generation | Generate a personalized result in Makeover | Patient sees their own likely outcome, not a stock photo |

 | 5.
-Commitment | Patient books from an informed, confident position | Fewer cancellations and callbacks |
+Commitment | Patient books from an informed, confident position | Fewer cancellations, fewer "let me think about it" callbacks |